danmar/cppcheck/man/manual.md

 **cwe**

-CWE ID for the problem.
-This attribute is only used when the CWE ID for the message is known.
+CWE ID for the problem; note that this attribute is only used when the CWE ID for the message is known

 ## The `<location>` element